-Browse on keywords: crop rotation WA moisture depletion
+Browse on keywords: crop rotation green manure moisture depletion

 826. Bezdicek, D. and R. Lockerman. no date.
 Crop rotation and the response of cereal crops to nitrogen in the PNW. unpublished.

 Experiments conducted at Pullman, WA and Bozeman, MT.
 Year 1 - legumes (rainfall -Pullman 500 mm, Bozeman 480 mm).
 Year 2 -Pullman winter wheat + N (rainfall 350 mm); Bozeman barley + N (rainfall 200 mm).
 Compared fababean, pea, lentil, chickpea, fallow at both locations.
 Pullman legumes were used as green manure, Bozeman legumes were harvested for seed.
 N fertilizer equivalents ranged from 30-86 kg/ha N at Pullman (fallow = 125) and from 27-81 kg/ha N at Bozeman (fallow = 53).
 All cereals responded to added N, although less so at Pullman.
 More N was removed in seed than was fixed.
 Seed legumes appeared to fix 50-100 kg/ha N. The rotation effect was more significant at Pullman.
 T: cereal yields; fertilizer N equivalent; moisture depletion.

 3589.
 Kirby, E.M..
 1987.
 Soil moisture depletion and wheat yield response from annual legumes in the Pacific Northwest.
 M.S.
 Thesis, Dept. of Agronomy and Soils, WSU, Pullman, WA.